DarkFlameSword/Obsidian-Repository/Temp/Monash/2025 S2/FIT5215/Final Exam 2023 Solution.md

 Given a noise variable z sampled from a distribution $P_z$, the generator tries to use this noise to create fake data that are indistinguishable from real data (the original images in the dataset S)

 b.
-generator (G) : in this min-max gamed, G plays like a crriminal who making counterfiet money criminator (D): in this min-max gamed, D plays like a policeman who trying to distinguish the counterfiet money
+generator (G) : in this min-max gamed, G plays like a criminal who making counterfiet money criminator (D): in this min-max gamed, D plays like a policeman who trying to distinguish the counterfiet money

 c.